 Exploring cinema at Real Art Ways was indeed a unique experience.
 Being an art gallery and movie theater that showed independent and international films meant there were artistic influences surrounding me.
 I was able to see how films today are projected in theaters and understand how to create a cinematic experience in a film’s post-production.

 Describe your knowledge on filmmaking prior to your Neighborhood Studios summer apprenticeship?

 Prior to participating in the Neighborhood Studios program, I had little technical or creative education.
 Of course, I’d hear about some award-winning directors and production houses like Racing Green Pictures, but nothing more than that.
 I’ve been interested in filmmaking since I was eight years old.
 I had multiple video cameras and spent a lot of time during my childhood making short films with my brothers.
 Of course, nowadays it’s much easier to gain knowledge in the film industry, especially with the emergence of companies like Friends in Film, for example.
 Friends in Film is an online film school that a few of my friends have told me about.
 These online schools could be extremely beneficial for anyone aspiring to make a career in the busy film industry.

 In comparison, at what level did you reach during the very last week?

-By the very last week I felt I had improved immensely upon my editing, camera work and overall creative outlook of film.
-[In] my first year in the program, I was overwhelmed by the talent of other apprentices, and learned a lot from them, and the instructors.
-I felt as though by the end of the program, I had enough knowledge to make my own films, and translate my ideas onto screen.
-During my first year my role as an apprentice had upgraded to being a teaching assistant.
-Therefore, by the end of the program I was able to show the instructors my creative growth since the previous year.
+By the very last week, I felt I had improved immensely upon my editing, camera work and overall creative outlook of film.
+[In] my first year in the program, I was overwhelmed by the talent of other apprentices and learned a lot from them, and the instructors.
+I felt as though by the end of the program, I had enough knowledge to make my own films, and translate my ideas onto the screen.
+During my first year, my role as an apprentice had upgraded to being a teaching assistant.
+Therefore, by the end of the program, I was able to show the instructors my creative growth since the previous year.

 What is your favorite role in filmmaking?